germanivanov0719/google-apps-scripts-birthday-notification/README.md

    | Select type of time based trigger | Day timer |
    | Select time of day | 6am to 7am\* |

    \*Choose any time period you prefer.
-Note, that the script will run within the selected time period, exact time is determined by Google.
+Note, that the script will run within the selected time period, but the exact time is determined by Google.

 9. Press _Save_
 10. Login to your account.
 When you see "Google hasn’t verified this app", click _Advanced > Go to `project name` (unsafe)_